 "Try to find a twin of this mathItem, if so return the twin, otherwise nil" ^ self at: (self indexOf: item in: pool)

 Determining if an object has a twin depends on the nature of each object.
-It is done through hash and equality check at the object level
+It is done through a hash and equality check at the object level:

 indexOf: anItem in: aPool